TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.512 =
+* Fixed: notification dismissing not fading out immediately but only at subsequent page load.
+* Fixed: notifications being displayed on all admin pages instead of just on plugin pages.
+* Fixed: new notification not being displayed.

+= 2.511 =
+* New: all addons are now compatible with the free version alone, no need to get the PRO if you just need features from another addon (we moved to a [new site](http://postpaycounter.com)).
+* Tweak: sped up tooltip generation.
+* Tweak: removed penguins logo in stats/options page.

+= 2.510 =
+* New: added Turkish translation (Kamer DINC).
+* New: added Czech translation (Jiří Kučera).
+* Tweak: backend improvements (new filters/actions/stuff like that).

+= 2.509 =
+* Fixed: last update broke localization.

 = 2.508 =
 * Fixed: PHP warnings when payments consisting of only Bonus would be done.
 * Fixed: (hopefully for real): possible fatal error due to too many redirects on update.